-Taliban kill 30 Afghan soldiers as fighting intensifies: army spokesman
+Taliban kill 26 Afghan soldiers as fighting intensifies

 3 Min Read

-KANDAHAR, Afghanistan (Reuters) - Taliban fighters killed 30 soldiers in an attack on an army base in the southern province of Kandahar, an army spokesman said on Wednesday, as heavy fighting raged across the country.
+KANDAHAR, Afghanistan (Reuters) - Taliban fighters killed 26 soldiers and wounded 13 others in an attack on an army base in the southern province of Kandahar, the defense ministry said on Wednesday, as heavy fighting raged across the country.

-Sediq Esa, spokesman for the 205th Corps in Kandahar, said the Taliban attacked an outpost in Khakriz district, to the north of Kandahar city, overnight, seizing the outpost and capturing weapons and vehicles.
+Officials said the Taliban had attacked overnight an outpost in Khakriz district, to the north of Kandahar city, seizing the outpost and capturing weapons and vehicles.
+Troops later recaptured the post.

-"As a result of the fighting, 30 army personnel have been killed and others wounded," he said.

-However the 205th Corps commander, Gen. Imam Nazar, disputed the death toll and said reinforcements had arrived to beat back the insurgents.
+"The enemy pressure was too heavy," defense ministry spokesman General Dawlat Waziri said.

 The attack came after days of fierce fighting across Afghanistan and underlined the steadily deteriorating security in much of the country, which has also seen a string of high profile attacks in cities including the capital Kabul.